Visualization Selection Guide

 plt.show()

-Reading the composition: - Top-left tells you what the trend is.
-Top-right tells you how fast it's changing. - Bottom-left ranks stations by total.
-Bottom-right shows which station had which month — the question the bar chart can't answer alone. - The line chart and heatmap complement each other: one shows shape, the other shows magnitude across two dimensions simultaneously.
+How to read the composition: - Top-left tells you what the trend is.
+Top-right tells you how fast it is changing. - Bottom-left ranks stations by total.
+Bottom-right shows which station had which month — the question the bar chart on its own cannot answer. - The line chart and the heatmap fit together: one shows the shape, the other shows the size across two dimensions at the same time.